boozallen/aissemble/foundation/foundation-maven-plugins/artifacts-maven-plugin/README.md

 * war

 # Installation
-To install the plugin, execute `mvn clean install`.
+To install the plugin, execute `./mvnw clean install`.
 The plugin will be installed on a successful build.

 ## Propagate
 Below describes how to use the `propagate` goal.

-* Execute `mvn com.boozallen.aissemble:artifacts-maven-plugin:propagate -DgroupId=[group ID] -DartifactId=[artifact ID] -Dversion=[version] -Durl=[url] -DrepositoryId=[repository ID]`.
+* Execute `./mvnw com.boozallen.aissemble:artifacts-maven-plugin:propagate -DgroupId=[group ID] -DartifactId=[artifact ID] -Dversion=[version] -Durl=[url] -DrepositoryId=[repository ID]`.
 If successfull, the artifacts at the given coordinates will be deployed to the alternate repository given by the URL (Note: The property `repositoryId` is an optional parameter and it is only needed if the alternate repository requires credentials)

 ## Propagate All
 Below describes how to use the `propagate-all` goal.

-* Inside a Maven project, execute `mvn com.boozallen.aissemble:propagate-all -Durl=[url] -DrepositoryId=[repository ID]`.
+* Inside a Maven project, execute `./mvnw com.boozallen.aissemble:propagate-all -Durl=[url] -DrepositoryId=[repository ID]`.
 If successfull, all of the project's direct and transitive dependencies will be deployed to an alternate repository given by the URL.
 (Note: The property `repositoryId` is an optional parameter and it is only needed if the alternate repository requires credentials)

 ## Remote Repository